Bicycling in Amsterdam, two

 Truck.

-Do cyclists and cars share the same road, or are there separate bike lanes for cyclists?
-Are there bicycle-friendly laws?
-Do cars have right-of-way or priority on the road?
+Do cyclists and cars share the same roads, or are there separate bike lanes for cyclists?
+Does the Netherlands have bicycle-friendly laws?
+Do cars have the right-of-way or priority on the road?

 Bus, City Bus, Intercity Bus.

 The Dutch Cyclist Union is very involved and proactive.
-Is this correct or incorrect?
+True or false?
 If yes, what does it do?
-Do cyclists, politicians, engineers, urban designers, schools and civic groups all work together?
+Do cyclists, politicians, engineers, urban designers, schools, and civic groups all work together?

 Tram, Tramway, Subway.

-Are other nations learning from the Dutch?
+Are other nations learning from the Netherlands?
 Is the Netherlands “exporting” cycling expertise and culture?

 Train, Railway, Rail Line.
 What are the advantages or benefits of cycling?

 Airplane.
+Airplane.
 I own and ride a bicycle.
 Yes or no?
-What has been your and your friends’, coworkers’ or classmates’ experiences with bicycles?
+What have been your and your friends’, coworkers’, or classmates’ experiences with bicycles?

 Ship.
-Would you like your city or nation to be like the Netherlands?
+Would you like your city or nation to be bike-friendly like the Netherlands?

 Rocket, Rocket Ship, Space Ship.
 Is the Dutch model the way of the future?
 What will happen in the future?